Francis Lawrence Opens Up On Casting Rachel Zegler In 5th 'The Hunger Games' Movie

 He further mentioned, “So she’s emotional, but she’s also damaged, and she’s lived quite a lot more honestly than the character of Snow has.
 But she also has to be a fantastic singer.
 And you know, Rachel’s a phenomenal singer.
 And so, yeah, we sat down and talked about the character and talked about the books and just had a fantastic meeting.”

-Lionsgate and PVRINOX Pictures will release ‘The Hunger Games: The Ballad of Songbirds and Snakes’ in theaters in India on November 17.
+Lionsgate and PVRINOX Pictures will release ‘The Hunger Games: The Ballad of Songbirds and Snakes’ in theatres in India on November 17.